Patrick-Sawyer/CV/README.md

 ## Hobbies and Interests

 In my spare time I write electronic music, go to concerts, cycle and play a bit of tennis.
+I also play piano/keyboard and a bit of guitar, drums and didgeridoo.